Parliament House, Canberra: Solar power project

 In 2011, the Department of Parliamentary Services commissioned a pilot 43.3 kW photovoltaic system on the roof of Parliament House in Canberra.
 The system is split between two locations, with 192 panels installed on the Senate wing with the remaining 42 panels on the roof of the Gardeners' Compound.
 At the time of construction, the system was one of the largest installed for solar power in Australia.

 According to the Department of Parliamentary Services, the system was switched on in June 2011 and has performed as expected by providing enough power for lighting in both the House of Representatives and the Senate.
 This equates to an approximate saving of $9,000 which is expected to rise to $17,000 annually.

 The system received an award from the Clean Energy Council in 2012 for "Best design and installation of a grid-connect power system greater than 10 kW".

 Engineering heritage award

 Both the old and new Parliament House received an Engineering Heritage National Marker from Engineers Australia as part of its Engineering Heritage Recognition Program.

 Criminal acts

-Over the years there have been some criminal acts committed in the Australian Parliament house.
-This was known as the 2021 Australian Parliament House sexual misconduct allegations.
+There have been repeated allegations of criminal acts committed in the Australian Parliament house; these included the 2021 Australian Parliament House sexual misconduct allegations involving Brittany Higgins, Bruce Lehrmann and Christian Porter.
+In 1992, a vehicle was driven through the glass front doors into the Great Hall.
+In 2024, Australian Federal Police allowed people to climb the building and protest.